 The key is to recognise these issues immediately and do more than just accept the reimbursement from your lender.
 This is also another example of why it is so important to check your credit report frequently - if an error slips past that you are unaware of and it isn't resolved quickly, it could be there to stay for a while.
-Stay informed and keep up to date with your Equifax credit file.
+Stay informed and keep up to date by signing up to get your Equifax credit report today.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.